National Intelligence Coordinating Agency

-The NICA is led by a Director-General, who reports directly to the President of the Philippines, and is assisted by two Deputy Director-Generals.
-Its headquarters is located in Quezon City., with regional offices located all over the country and foreign stations in countries of interest to the Philippine government.
+The NICA is led by a Director-General, who reports directly to the president of the Philippines, and is assisted by two Deputy Director-Generals.
+Its headquarters is located in Quezon City, with regional offices located all over the country and foreign stations in countries of interest to the Philippine government.

 The National Intelligence Committee, chaired by the Director-General, serves as the advisory body of NICA.

 History

 Founded in 1949, the NICA was created by President Elpidio Quirino under the authority of Executive Order No. 235.
 In 1954, the Government Survey and Reorganization Commission ordered the expansion of the powers of NICA.
 The agency was reorganized in 1958 under Executive Order No. 291 by President Carlos P. Garcia.

-The NICA was abolished on September 16, 1972, by President Ferdinand Marcos under Presidential Decree No. 51, and was replaced by the National Intelligence and Security Authority (NISA), which was designated as the principal intelligence agency, and the Civil Intelligence and Security Agency (CISA), which was tasked with counterintelligence and supervision of all civil security units in Philippine government offices.
+The NICA was abolished on November 16, 1972, by President Ferdinand Marcos under Presidential Decree No. 51, and was replaced by the National Intelligence and Security Authority (NISA), which was designated as the principal intelligence agency, and the Civil Intelligence and Security Agency (CISA), which was tasked with counterintelligence and supervision of all civil security units in Philippine government offices.
 The NISA was then headed by Gen. Fabian Ver and was alleged to be responsible for various human rights abuses, primarily during the martial law period.
-The regime of President Marcos, through Gen. Ver, was believed to have used NISA to spy on, abduct and eliminate persons opposing the autocracy of President Marcos in the 1970s and the 1980s.
+The regime of President Marcos, through Gen. Ver, was believed by human rights groups to have used NISA to spy on, abduct and eliminate persons opposing the autocracy of President Marcos in the 1970s and the 1980s, as the regime's secret police.

+In 1978, the NISA was designated as the focal point for all intelligence activities involving national security and supervisor of other intelligence agencies under the Office of the President.

 In 1987, shortly after the People Power Revolution which had led to a peaceful removal of President Marcos from office, his successor President Corazon Aquino issued Executive Order No. 246 which abolished NISA and CISA and reestablished NICA.
 The NICA then refocused its priorities in tackling the communist insurgency in the Philippines.

 In 1990, the National Security Advisor was given responsibility to oversee management and control of NICA to be responsive to the needs of the President and the National Security Council.

 NICA agents were responsible for the arrest of several Abu Sayyaf members, including Al Qaeda-linked bomber Abdulmukim Edris.

 In 2005, the agency established two directorates to conduct economic intelligence and counterintelligence activities.